 While the Advisor Education Team is here to help advisors throughout the entire journey of business ownership, we know that an especially critical time is the first 12 months after you’ve decided to start your own RIA.

 It can be overwhelming to sort through the many facets of taking this leap, from ensuring all your registration paperwork is properly completed to knowing which software will be most valuable to creating your initial marketing strategy.
 There is a seemingly endless list of details to consider, and often not a lot of extra time to dwell on each of those details.

-XYPN’s Advisor Success Team is focused on developing targeted training programs that walk you through critical considerations and requirements of this critical launch phase.
+XYPN’s Advisor Education Team is focused on developing targeted training programs that walk you through critical considerations and requirements of this critical launch phase.

 Read on to learn what you should focus on in your first 12 months of launching your RIA.